• Greener

 1 avocado a week is linked to a 16% lower risk of cardiovascular disease and a 21% lower risk of coronary heart disease.

 If you don’t have a taste for any of these fruits, consider guava.
-They are great sources of vitamin C & antioxidants, have a minimal environmental footprint and due to their transportation challenges, are best enjoyed when you’re someplace tropical.
+They are great sources of Vitamin C & antioxidants, without spiking your blood sugar.
+They also have minimal environmental footprint and due to their transportation challenges, are best enjoyed when you’re someplace tropical.
 Serving as the perfect reminder to preserve the paradise where these fruit grow.

 HEALTH